Emerson Junior-Senior High School: History

+In 2020, Emerson Junior-Senior High School, was used as a filming location in the movie Chemical Hearts, starring Lili Reinhart.

 Awards, recognition and rankings

 The school was the 85th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 77th in the state of 328 schools in 2012, after being ranked 34th in 2010 out of 322 schools listed.
 The magazine ranked the school 55th in 2008 out of 316 schools.
 The school was ranked 51st in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school tied for 99th out of 381 public high schools statewide in its 2011 rankings (an increase of 8 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (85.7%) and language arts literacy (97.6%) components of the High School Proficiency Assessment (HSPA).

 EHS also has an award-winning journalism program, having won several prestigious awards for its Adopt-A-Journalist Program under the guidance of Ava Annese and The Record.
 Recent adopted journalists include Pulitzer Prize-nominated photographer Thomas E. Franklin, ESPN-online writer Bob Klapisch, and stand-up comic and The Record columnist Bill Ervolino.
 Awards received for the program include: